mike-goldfinger/http-ip-list-creator/readme.md

 <!-- GETTING STARTED -->
 ## Getting Started

-You can install and use http-ip-list-creator on your system.
-It should be safer, to run it in your docker environment (Coming soon).
+You can either use http-ip-list-creator directly or over your docker enviroment

 ### Prerequisites

 You need to install [Go](https://golang.org/) to get it running

 ### Installation

+#### Directly using Go

 1. Clone the repo
    ```sh